 A student who is still completing a high school or secondary school education, or has completed high school or secondary school and has not taken a college or university course, or those who plan to transfer to a four-year institution to pursue a baccalaureate degree, is considered a freshman for purposes of admission to East Georgia State College.
 Applicants transferring into EGSC with less than 30 hours of transferable college credit will need to meet freshmen requirements to be guaranteed admission.
 The following minimum requirements must be met in order for a student to be considered as a freshman:

-FOREIGN LANGUAGE: Two (2) units in the same foreign language emphasizing speaking, listening, reading, and writing.
-Two (2) units of American Sign Language or approved Computer Science courses can be used to satisfy this requirement.
+- FOREIGN LANGUAGE: Two (2) units in the same foreign language emphasizing speaking, listening, reading, and writing.
+Two (2) units of American Sign Language or certain Computer Science courses may be used to satisfy this requirement.

 High school seniors who submit a transcript prior to their graduation will receive preliminary admission pending a final transcript and passing Entrance Exam scores.

-- Students graduating with a College Preparatory Curriculum (CPC) Diploma must have a 2.00 HSGPA calculated on the grades in the 16 required units of the CPC.
+- Students graduating with a General Education (GE) Diploma must have at least a 2.00 HSGPA calculated on the grades in the 17 required units of the RHSC.

 - Students graduating with a Technical/Career Program (TCP) Diploma must have a 2.20 HSGPA calculated on the grades in the 12 academic units of the TCP.

-- Students who did not graduate high school but received a General Education Development (GED) diploma need to submit official passing GED scores as well as high school transcripts of coursework completed through the 11th or 12th grade. *This may satisfy any deficiencies they may have, those that left in the 9th or 10th grades will not need to submit transcripts.
+- Students who did not graduate high school but received a General Education Development (GED) diploma will need to submit official passing GED scores as well as any high school transcripts of coursework completed through the 11th or 12th grade. *This may satisfy any deficiencies they may have, those that left in the 9th or 10th grades will not need to submit transcripts.

 SAT/ACT/Compass/ASSET/AccuPlacer test scores: Freshman applicants are asked to submit any and all test scores they may have in order to determine acceptance or testing placement.
 Those that meet the minimum requires AND have completed all 4 RHSC English courses and/or all 4 RHSC Math courses will be eligible to exempt the entrance exam and be placed in college level courses.
-Those who score less than 430 on the SAT Critical Reading portion (17 on the ACT English) or less than a 400 on the SAT Math portion (17 on the ACT Math) or has a CPC deficiency in English or Math will be required to take the Compass entrance exam in the applicable area(s) to determine acceptance and placement in first semester courses.
+Those who score less than 430 on the SAT Critical Reading portion (17 on the ACT English) or less than a 400 on the SAT Math portion (17 on the ACT Math) or has a RHSC deficiency in English or Math will be required to take the entrance exam in the applicable area(s) to determine acceptance and placement in first semester courses.
 These exams in English, Reading, and Algebra are given Monday through Friday between the hours of 8:00am - 3:00pm at the Swainsboro campus, excluding holidays.
 Testing at the Statesboro and Augusta campuses are by appointment only.
-There is no cost to take this exam nor is an appointment necessary.
+There is no cost to take this exam for EGSC applicants.